 The best available evidence shows that traps have the potential to adversely affect Sabellaria spp. reefs.
-However, studies are limited, with some noting little evidence of impacts (Coleman et al., 2013; Haynes et al., 2014; Stephenson et al., 2015; Rees, 2018).
-Local conditions (such as strength of sediment supply and currents) and the intensity of activities may change the level of impact and recoverability (Salomidi et al., 2012).
+However, studies providing direct evidence for the interactions between traps and Sabellaria spp. are limited, with some noting little evidence of impacts (Coleman et al., 2013; Haynes et al., 2014; Stephenson et al., 2015; Rees, 2018).
+Local conditions (such as strength of sediment supply and currents) and the intensity of activities may change the level of impact and recoverability c.
 Therefore, a site level assessment considering the site conservation objectives, intensity of fishing activity taking place, exposure to natural disturbance and potential presence of particularly sensitive species will be needed to determine whether management will be required.